Spiderpig86/blog/drafts/intro.md

 # intro

-**TODO: Remove title**

-*Some brief intro*

 *So, here we go.* After months of delaying this blog, I finally decided to put on my big boy pants to actually get started.
-Even though this is the last of break at the time I'm writing this, I still consider it a personal win that I even remembered.
+Even though this is the last day of break at the time I'm writing this, I still consider it a personal win that I even remembered.

 And this is what this blog is going to be about; a list of personal wins, losses, and my various views on tech and whether if french fries really does go with soft serve \**cough*\* you guys know who you are \**cough*\*.